strangemethod/blocks/README.md

 # Blocks
 A simple CMS for storytelling.

+Blocks has no database.
+An Express API writes content data to JSON.

 ## Install and Run
 - `npm install`
 - `npm run dev` runs express and the front end (gulp and webpack concurrently) in dev mode, which allows editing.